-The first time Joe Frazier knocked down Terry Daniels, it appeared he would not get back up.
-Daniels laid there, face down and motionless, for about five seconds.
-It was the type of knockdown that forces spectators to wonder if they witnessed a man’s death.
-After eight seconds, Daniels struggled to his feet, just as the first round ended.
-And as the bell rang, signaling a minute’s rest between rounds, Daniels stood there, confused, staring at the referee.
-Daniels’s trainer walked across the ring and placing his arm on his fighter’s shoulder, guided him back to their corner to prepare for the second round.
+The first time Joe Frazier knocked down Terry Daniels, it appeared he would not return to his feet.
+It was the type of knockdown that forces spectators to wonder if they’ve witnessed a death in the ring.
+For about 5 seconds, Daniels laid motionless and face down.
+A couple of seconds later and, just as the round ended, Daniels struggled to his feet.
+And as the bell rang, signaling a minute’s rest, Daniels stood there.
+He stared at the referee, as if confused, until Daniel’s trainer walked across the ring, placed his arm on his fighter’s shoulder, and guided him back to their corner to prepare for the second round.

 That Frazier knocked down Daniels was unsurprising.
 Ten months earlier, Frazier became the first boxer to defeat Muhammad Ali.
-Frazier is among the all-time great boxers; Daniels is not.
-But on a Saturday night in 1972 New Orleans, a day before the city hosted the sixth Super Bowl, Daniels, the latest version of the Great White Hope, challenged for boxing’s heavyweight championship.
+Frazier is among the all-time great boxers.
+Daniels is not.
+But on a Saturday night in New Orleans, a day before the city hosted the sixth Super Bowl in 1972, Daniels—quietly, the latest version of a Great White Hope—challenged for boxing’s heavyweight championship.

 Daniels’s manager, Doug Lord, was largely responsible for the fight.
 “I told the fight promoters I’ve got a white kid from Dallas,” Lord said.
-“He’s friends with the Dallas Cowboys, and everyone knows the Cowboys are going to the Super Bowl in New Orleans…They loved it.
-They bought it.”
+“He’s friends with the Dallas Cowboys, and everyone knows the Cowboys are going to the Super Bowl in New Orleans…They loved it,” Los They bought it.”

 Daniels fought until 1981.
-Counting his loss to Frazier, Daniels’s final 32 fights resulted in only 7 victories against 26 losses.
-Terry Daniels left Dallas and returned to Ohio in 2004.
-He now lives in a retirement home, suffering from what some call pugilist Parkinson’s.
+Counting his loss to Frazier, Daniels’s final 32 fights resulted in just 7 victories against 26 losses.
+In 2004, Terry Daniels left Dallas and returned to Ohio.
+He lived in a retirement home, suffering from what some call pugilist Parkinson’s.